-When the second bell rings for a class, the classroom doors will be closed and locked.
-Students who are not in class on time will need to report to the ACE room for the remainder of the class period.
-Attendance will be marked as tardy, and students will be able to make up the work that was missed.
-However, students are responsible for getting missed work either during MPH, after school, or when they go to class the next day.
-IT IS THE STUDENT'S RESPONSIBILITY TO GET MISSED WORK.
+When the second bell rings for a class, the doors will be closed and locked.
+Students who are not in class on time will need to report to the ACE room.
+There the students will write their names down in the TARDY LOG, and then return to class with a pass written by the ACE teacher.
+Attendance will be marked as tardy, and students will be able to make up any work missed due to their tardy.
+Students will have to be responsible for getting the work either during MPH or when they go to class the next day.
+IT IS THE STUDENT'S RESPONSIBILITY TO